-If an applicant is dissatisfied with the decision of the Board of Appeals and desires to have said decision reviewed on the record, he must file a "Notice of Appeal" in the Patent Office, within 60 days after the date of the Board's decision or 30 days from a decision on reconsideration, in order to have the Court of Customs and Patent Appeals consider his appeal.
+If an applicant is dissatisfied with the decision of the Board of Appeals and desires to have said decision reviewed on the record, he must file a "Notice of Appeal" in the Patent and Trademark Office, within 60 days after the date of the Board's decision or 30 days from a decision on reconsideration, in order to have the Court of Customs and Patent Appeals consider his appeal.
+See 35 U.S.C.
+142.

-When the Office of the Solicitor receives the notice of appeal, it acknowledges receipt of the notice and requests that an order (called praccipe) be filed within 20 days.
-The order or praecipe states the exact papers to be certified which forms the transcript of record that is transmitted to the court.
+When the Office of the Solicitor receives the notice of appeal, it acknowledges receipt of the notice and requests that an order (called praecipe) be filed within 20 days.
+The order or praccipe states the exact papers to be certified which forms the transcript of record that is transmitted to the court.

-The transcript of record, petition and \$15.00 fee must be filed in the court within 40 days (exclusive of Sundays and legal holidays) from the date upon which said "Notice of Appeal" was filed; provided the Commissioner does not extend such time.
+The transcript of record, petition and \$50.00 fee must be filed in the court within 40 calendar days from the date upon which said "Notice of Appeal" was filed; provided the Commissioner does not extend such time.
+If the 40th day falls on a Saturday, Sunday or legal holiday, the period runs until the end of the next day which is not a Saturday, Sunday or legal holiday.
+See rules 5.2 and 4.1 of the Rules of the United States Court of Customs and Patent Appeals.

 The appeal is docketed in the Court if the petition, transcript and fee are timely filed.
-If not timely filed, there is no specific order of dismissal by the Court but the rules of the Court restore jurisdiction to the Patent Office.
-If no claims stand allowed proceedings are considered terminated on the last day the petition, transcript and fee were due (since up to this day the case was alive and applicant could take some action) Ex parte Vossen, 1967 C.D.
-29; 155 USPQ 109.
+If not timely filed, there is no specific order of dismissal by the Court but the rules of the Court restore jurisdiction to the Patent and Trademark Office.
+If no claims stand allowed proceedings are considered terminated on the last day the petition, transcript and fee were due (since up to this day the case was alive and applicant could take some action) Ex Parte Vossen, 1967 C.D.
+29: 155 USPQ 109.

-After restoration of jurisdiction to the Patent Office the action taken by the Examiner will be the same as set forth in the paragraphs under 'Action Following Decision by Court' below.
+After restoration of jurisdiction to the Patent and Trademark Office the action taken by the examiner will be the same as set forth in the paragraphs under "Action Following Decision by Court" below.

-After the court has heard and decided the appeal, a copy of the decision is sent to the Patent Office and one to the applicant.
+After the court has heard and decided the appeal, a copy of the decision is sent to the Patent and Trademark Office and one to the applicant.
 Where the applicant files a petition for rehearing, the Court's ruling thereon is communicated to the Office and to the applicant by the Clerk of the Court.

 Finally, the Clerk of the Court forwards to the Office a certified copy of the Court's decision on the appealed claims.
 This copy is a duplicate of the uncertified copy first forwarded, unless modified as a result of the petition for rehearing or, possibly, altered to correct some minor error.
-The receipt of this copy by the Patent Office marks the conclusion of the appeal.
-The decision of the Court is published: but unless the application becomes a patent, the public is not given access to the application file itself.
+The date of receipt of this copy by the Patent and Trademark Office marks the conclusion of the appeal.
+Continental Can Company, Inc., et al. v.
+Schuyler, 168 USPQ 625.
+The decision of the Court is published; but unless the application becomes a patent, the Patent and Trademark Office does not give the public access to the application file.
 Since a transcript of the application becomes a part of the court record, it may of course be inspected there by anyone, In re Mosher, 45 CCPA 701; 115 USPQ 140.

-The Solicitor enters the certified copy of the Court's decision in the application file and returns it to the Primary Examiner.
-The Solicitor uses the uncertified copy as a basis for publication of the decision in the Official Gazette.
+The Solicitor enters the certified copy of the Court's decision in the application file and returns it to the primary examiner.